atharvm416/Driver_Alert_System/README.md

 3. To ring alarm if driver is indulging in any irrelevant behaviour

 ## Scope and Limitations
 * The scope of the system in real-time is to continuously monitor the driver's behavior and alert them in case of any distractions while driving.
-The system's realtime capabilities make it highly effective in detecting distractions as they occur and providing timely alerts, which can help prevent accidents.
+The system's real-time capabilities make it highly effective in detecting distractions as they occur and providing timely alerts, which can help prevent accidents.

 * In addition, the system can be used in various real-world scenarios, such as commercial fleets, personal vehicles, and public transportation systems.
 This system can also be integrated with other safety features such as lane departure warning systems and automatic emergency braking systems to further improve overall safety.